It’s time for a dress code for airline passengers. Seriously.

 There are at least two reasons to adopt a more formal dress code.
 First, people who dress up don’t act up.
 At least that’s the assessment of Ken Schulte, an airline pilot.

 “Well-dressed people never cause drama on a flight,” says Schulte, who runs an aviation merchandise site.
 “You might not think pilots would notice all this but every incident of bad behavior leads to a report to the flight deck.
 The troublemakers are the ones who look like they just rolled out of bed.”
+(Related: What to do when your airline offends you.)

 Although there’s no proven link between dressing up and socially acceptable behavior on a plane, there is some compelling research linking behavior and attire.